tchiunam/axolpy-lib/README.md

 </div>

 <br />

-This is the library and useful scripts of the Axolotl series in Python.
+This is the library of the Axolotl series in Python.
 The implementation of it aims at providing a handy all-in-one package for writing useful applications.

 PyPi project: https://pypi.org/project/axolpy-lib